-Writer-illustrator Akane Shimizu treated the manga series as a proper spin-off, introducing brand-new characters and weaving a tale that can stand on its own.
+Writer Shigemitsu Harada and illustrator Issei Hatsuyoshi created the spin-off, introducing brand-new characters and weaving a tale that can stand on its own.
 Here is everything you need to know about the premiere episode of ‘Hataraku Saibou Black.’

 Cells at Work Code Black Episode 1 Release Date: When Will It Premiere?